bertbesser/dvc-deps-management/blog-article.md

 </pre>

 ### <a name="s3remote"></a>Configuring the S3 Remote
-In this section, we take a quick look at the part of the `scripts/walkthrough.sh` script that sets up an S3 bucket as the DVC-cache's remote.
+In this section, we take a quick look at the part of the `scripts/walkthrough.sh` script that sets up an S3 bucket as the DVC cache's remote.

 In order to enable DVC to access a bucket, two preparations have to be done.
 1. First, the `boto3` library must be installed, using `pip install boto3`.
 (This is already done in the working environment provided with this article.)